 To start your mango sticky rice recipe, first make sure to purchase the right type of rice.
 Plain long grain white rice that you normally find at the grocery store won’t have the right texture or be “sticky” for a mango sticky rice recipe.
 Instead, look for glutinous rice at your local Asian market (they sell glutinous rice on Amazon too).
 It looks a bit opaque and feels lighter and a bit hallow.
 It’s named glutinous, not because it contains gluten, but because it is sticky when cooked.

 Sticky Rice Steamer Pot

 When I was researching sticky rice, I was a little intimidated by the sticky rice steamer pot.
 And I have to confess, I just did a major purge in our kitchen in the name of wannabe minimalism.
 But I’m considering this a “necessity” because mango sticky rice brings me joy.
 And when I flip the bamboo basket over the pot for storage, it looks like I have a little kitchen warrior hiding in the corner.
 Now I just need to name it.

 Making Sticky Rice

 Once the rice as soaked, it takes about the same cooking time as making regular rice.
-Add water to the steamer pot until it’s about two inches deep (you don’t want it to touch the bamboo basket … your steaming the rice, not boiling it.)
-Bring the water to a boil, then add the rice to the bamboo basket, and place the cone on the pot, then cover with any small lid from one of your other pan sets.
+Add water to the steamer pot until it’s about two inches deep (you don’t want it to touch the bamboo basket.)
+Bring the water to a boil, then add the rice to the bamboo basket, place the bamboo basket on the pot, then cover with any small lid from one of your other pan sets.
 Let it steam for 30 minutes, and then you’re done!

-TIP #1: I’ve made the rice using just the bamboo steamer basket, and I’ve also wrapped it in cheesecloth and then put it in the bamboo steamer.
+TIP #1: I’ve made the rice using just the bamboo steamer basket, and I’ve also wrapped the rice in cheesecloth and then placed it in the bamboo steamer.
 The cheesecloth makes the rice a bit easier to handle and to clean up.
 Plus, you’ll need to flip the rice about 20 minutes into cooking, and picking up a ball of cheesecloth-wrapped rice with tongs makes it easy.